 When gum disease advances into later stages, gum recession can occur.
 This causes the gumline to shrink and tooth roots to be exposed.
 At Premier Periodontics, we offer gum grafting and soft tissue grafting to improve how the gumline looks and to protect these tooth roots from sensitivity and pain.
 Our periodontal specialists use different grafting techniques, including the Chao Pinhole® Surgical Technique (PST), during gum recession treatment.
-Contact one of our locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, WA to schedule an appointment to learn more about gum recession treatment.
+Contact one of our locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, WA to schedule an appointment to learn more about gum recession treatment.

 Causes of receding gums

 Gum recession occurs when the margin of gum tissue that surrounds the teeth is pulled back or wears away.
 This exposes more of the tooth, including the tooth root.
 When this happens, pockets will form between the teeth and the gumline, making them susceptible to disease-causing bacteria build up.
 When left untreated, this tissue and the surrounding bone structures of the teeth can be damaged, leading to tooth loss.

 There are many reasons why gums recede, including:

 Aggressive tooth brushing: When you brush the wrong way or too hard, it can cause your enamel to wear away, leading to gum recession.

 Periodontal disease: This bacterial gum infection destroys gum tissue and the bone that holds teeth together.

 Teeth grinding or clenching: Both of these bad habits can put too much force on your teeth.

 Poor oral hygiene: Not flossing and brushing enough can allow plaque to turn into tartar, which increases your risk of developing periodontal disease.